CodeShayk/Schemio/README.md

 ```

 #### Query Class
-The purpose of a query class is to execute to fetch data when mapped schema path is included in the context paramer of data provider.
+The purpose of a query class is to execute to fetch data from data source when mapped schema path(s) are included in the request parameter of data provider.
-- To define a query for a schema path, you need to implement the query by deriving from  `BaseQuery<TQueryParameter, TQueryResult> : IQuery where TQueryParameter : IQueryParameter  where TQueryResult : IQueryResult`
+- To define a query you need to implement from `BaseQuery<TQueryParameter, TQueryResult>` where `TQueryParameter` is the query parameter and `TQueryResult` is the query result.
+- `TQueryParameter` is basically the class that holds the `inputs` required by the query for execution.
+- `TQueryResult` is the result that will be obtained from executing the query.
-- You may want to run the query in parent or child mode and define the relevant overrides to resovle the query parameter accordingly.
+- You can run the query in `Parent` or `Child` (nested) mode.
+The parent/child relationship is achieved by configuring the query accordingly in entity schema definition.
+See `CustomerSchema` above.
+- The query parameter needs to be resolved before executing the query with QueryEngine.
-- In `parent` mode the query parameter is resolved using `context` parameter passed to data provider class.
+  - In `parent` mode, the query parameter is resolved using the `request/context` parameter passed to data provider class.
-- In `child` mode, the query parameter is resolved using the `query result` of the `parent query` to which the current query is a child.
-You could have a maximum of `5` levels of children query nesting when defining the Entity schema.
+  - In `child` mode, the query parameter is resolved using the `query result` of the `parent query` as stiched in the entity schema configuration.
+You could have a maximum of `5` levels of children query nestings.

+> Please Note: The above query implementation is basic and could vary with different implementations of the QueryEngine.
+Please see Query engine provider specific implementation of queries below.

-> See example Customer query as parent below.
+See example Customer query as parent below.
 ```
 public class CustomerQuery : BaseQuery<CustomerParameter, CustomerResult>
     {
         public override void ResolveParameterInParentMode(IDataContext context)
         {
-            // Executes as root or level 1 query. var customer = (CustomerContext)context;
+            // Executes as Parent or Level 1 query.
+            // The query parameter is resolved using context parameter of data provider class.

+            var customer = (CustomerContext)context;
             QueryParameter = new CustomerParameter
             {